-video and audio works in such NY venues as BAM, Remote Lounge, Engine
+In New York, she has exhibited her video and audio works in such venues as BAM, Remote Lounge and Engine 27

 Christine possesses a BFA in Fine Arts at the University of Southern